tapis-project/uh-hpc-in-the-cloud/block1/intro-to-docker.md

     * Docker Compose, Machine, Swarm - Tools for distributing containers across multiple hosts

 ### Initial setup
-Typically, accessing the docker daemon requires root to be in the docker group.
-For the purposes of this introduction, we can simply do everything as the root user:
+Typically, accessing the docker daemon requires the user to be in the docker group.
+For the purposes of this introduction, we can simply do everything as the ubuntu user:
 ```
-$ sudo su - root
+$ su - ubuntu
 ```